The Secret to Losing Belly Fat

-You lose weight where you’re going to lose it.
-Unfortunately, belly fat is often the last to go.
+You lose weight where you lose it.
+Everyone’s body is different but, unfortunately, belly fat is often the slowest to go.

 I’m not saying you shouldn’t ever do ab exercises.
 You should.
 It’s important to have a strong core, and your abs are part of your core.
 But you don’t need a separate 30 minute ab routine for that.
-As long as you have a few sets of a core specific exercise at each workout, you’ll be fine.
+A couple sets of one core specific exercise at each workout is plenty.

 The Secret (Part 2)

-Let’s be real — the fact that a healthy diet helps you lose fat isn’t much of a secret.
-What’s more “secret-ish” is the actual process for losing some inches around your midsection.
+The fact that a healthy diet helps you lose fat isn’t much of a secret.
+What’s more “secret-ish” is the actual process for losing inches around your midsection.

 As with exercise, there also isn’t a mystical nutrition tip for busting belly fat.
-There’s not a specific diet that targets fat better than another, no single food you have to eat, and no supplement that speeds up the process.
+There’s not a specific diet that targets fat better than another, no single food you have to eat (or avoid), and no supplement that speeds up the process.

 Since belly fat tends to be some of the most stubborn fat on the human body, the first few pounds you lose won’t do the trick.
 And the more weight you lose, the more difficult it becomes to continue losing it.

-In other words, you can still have pizza every once in a while.
 In fact, you can sacrifice only as much as what’s realistic for you to still enjoy life.
-Then just stick with that program (which should be easier to do if it’s truly realistic).
+Then just stick with that program (which will be easier to do if it’s truly realistic).

 Whether you choose to be more strict so you can start to see your abs, or you’d rather have more freedom in your lifestyle and just have a slightly flatter stomach, you can make those decisions — and change them — as you go.